-Long, circular flanged linear ball bushings- 6mm to 60mm.
-Double compliment bearings.
+Long, circular flanged linear ball bushings - 6mm to 60mm.
+Double complement bearings.

-For use with Hardened shafts only, Steel ball retainers can be supplied for higher temperature applications up to 120.
+For use with hardened shafts only, steel ball retainers can be supplied for higher temperature applications up to 120 ℃.

 Our linear bushing systems are designed to have full interchangeability, with other manufacturers’ parts.
 For shafting see part numbers L1770 to L1785.

 The single body retainer guides 4-6 ball circuits.
 It precisely guides the balls with a smooth motion.